Learning Analytics and Artificial Intelligence, MSEd

 Curriculum

 The program includes 9 CUs of instruction and 1 CU of a capstone seminar, where students will develop projects with real-world relevance and of a quality that can be submitted as a demo or short papers to international conferences.
-The Learning Analytics Capstone Seminar course provides the foundation leading to the Capstone project.
+The Artificial Intelligence and Learning Analytics Capstone Seminar course provides the foundation leading to the Capstone project.

 Required Courses

-EDUC 6116Master's Foundations of Teaching and Learning1
+EDUC 6116Foundations of Teaching and Learning1

 EDUC 6123Big Data, Education, and Society1